SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

     ```
     > Note: The side effect annotation refreshes the project data right after executing the action.

+5. In case you want to support an option to clear the connection to the created project, enhance the service model of service *PoetrySlamService* with the action `clearProjectData`.
+    ```javascript
+    // ERP systems: action to clear the project data
+    @(
+    Common.SideEffects             : {TargetEntities: [
+        '_poetryslam',
+        '_poetryslam/toByDProject'
+    ]},
+    cds.odata.bindingparameter.name: '_poetryslam'
+    )
+    action clearProjectData();
+    ```

 ### Enhance the Authentication Model to Cover Remote Projects

 1. To extend the authorization annotation of the SAP Cloud Application Programming Model service model by restrictions referring to the remote services, open the file [*/srv/poetryslam/poetrySlamServiceAuthorizations.cds*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamServiceAuthorizations.cds) with the authorization annotations.